 For severe or persistent dizziness, IV fluids, prescription medications and exercise-based vestibular therapy may provide relief.

-If dizziness persists after seeking treatment or is accompanied by cardiac or neurologic dysfunction, seek immediate medical help.
+If dizziness persists after seeking treatment by an ear specialist in Topeka or is accompanied by cardiac or neurologic dysfunction, seek immediate medical help.

 For more information or to schedule an appointment, call the experts at Topeka ENT today.